LukeShortCloud/rootpages/markdown/openstack.md

 # yum install centos-release-openstack-ocata
 ```

-Finally, install the PackStack utility.
+Finally, install the Packstack utility.

 ```
 # yum -y install openstack-packstack
 ```

-There are two network scenarios that PackStack can deploy.
-The defauly is to have an isolated network.
+There are two network scenarios that Packstack can deploy.
+The default is to have an isolated network (1).
 Floating IPs will not be able to access the network on the public interface.
-For lab environments, PackStack can also configure Neutron to expose the network instead to allow instances with floating IPs to access other IP addresses on the network.
+For lab environments, Packstack can also configure Neutron to expose the network instead to allow instances with floating IPs to access other IP addresses on the network (2).

-### Automation - PackStack - Isolated Network Install
+`1.` Isolated Network Install

 Generate a configuration file refered to as the "answer" file.
 This can optionally be customized.
 Then install OpenStack using the answer file.
 By default, the network will be entirely isolated.
 [1]